 No businesses can rely on just one marketing mechanism.
 As a matter of fact ‘one’ is a pretty dangerous number in business:

-Today's newer equivalent is reliance on high rankings in Google – one algorithm update or a decision that you are breaching the rules (the ‘Google slap’) can remove you from the rankings entirely.
+Today's newer equivalent is reliance on high rankings in Google – one algorithm update or a decision that you are breaching the rules (the ‘Google slap’) can remove you from the rankings entirely, or reliance on Facebook.